By: Tony Traficante, ISDA Contributing Editor

 A third fundamental dish on that Italian table held the simple but delicious “Pane di Pasqua,” the Easter bread.

 The “Colomba,” usually fashioned in the shape of a dove, is the most familiar of the Easter cakes.
 Another common form is the braided ring, or loaf, topped with colored raw eggs that cook as the bread bakes.
 Mothers also created these cakes in the form of doll figures called “Le Pupazze” and gave them to children as Easter treats.

-My wife, Monica Traficante, offers a version of a tasty braided ring cake recipe, not overly sweet or calorific.
+My wife, Monica Traficante, offered up this version of a tasty braided ring cake recipe, not overly sweet or calorific.
 It also goes well as a breakfast delight (instead of donuts) when dipped in coffee (or milk).
-And, if by chance the cake gets a little dry, ‘zap’ it in the microwave for a couple of seconds.
+And, if by chance the cake gets a little dry, “zap” it in the microwave for a couple of seconds.
 It will taste as though freshly baked.

 - 2-3/4 to 3-1/4 cups all-purpose flour

 - 1 package (1/4 ounce) active dry yeast